Editorial photograph of a procurement boardroom reviewing an SAP RISE order form

 RISE reads as a fixed price.
 The reality is that seven specific levers move the deal.
 BTP credits, SLIC caps, indirect access carve outs, competitive leverage, escalator caps, term reset, and the exit posture each shift the cost line by years.

 1. Model the BTP credit ask.
-Build a target above the SAP first offer.
+Build a target above the SAP first offer, tied to documented use cases.

 2. Lock the SLIC step down.
-Tie ECC maintenance to a calendar.
+Tie ECC maintenance to a calendar, not an open ended bridge.

 3. Carve out indirect access scope.
 Define the document model and the allowance.

 4. Score the competitive alternative.
-Run a parallel Oracle Fusion or Dynamics evaluation.
+Run a parallel Oracle Fusion or Microsoft Dynamics evaluation.

 5. Cap the renewal escalator.
-Hold at two to four percent.
+Hold at two to four percent across the term.

 6. Negotiate the term structure.
-Three year term with opt out window.
+A three year term with an opt out window.

 7. Lock the exit posture.
-Data egress, transition support, off ramp pricing.
+Data egress, transition support, and off ramp pricing.

 Frequently asked questions